kedacore/keda-docs/content/docs/2.6/scalers/prometheus.md

 - `metricName` - Name to identify the Metric in the external.metrics.k8s.io API.
 If using more than one trigger it is required that all `metricName`(s) be unique.
 - `query` - Query to run.
 - `threshold` - Value to start scaling for.
+- `namespace` - A namespace that should be used for namespaced queries.
+These are required by some highly available Prometheus setups, such as [Thanos](https://thanos.io).
+(Optional)

 ### Authentication Parameters